User Information Service Extension

 }

 The User Information Service extension defines a REST API for services that the SOI can use to fetch additional attributes of a user.
-By providing such service you can define policies that rely on additional user data like the projects attribute in the example above.
+By providing such service you can define policies that rely on additional user data.
+In the example above, a service provides the projects attribute.

 The service interface also allows implementors to return a set of extra roles for a user.
 These are then added to the list of regular roles that a user already has, based on ArcGIS Enterprise role or group assignments.
 In the same way as with regular roles you can reference the extra roles in a policy’s "roles" array to bind policies to them.